 What Are Questions?

-Questions are a special type of sentence that we write or say when we need an answer.
+Questions are sentences that are used when we need an answer or are asking for information.
 In writing, questions are usually followed by a question mark.

 We have two major types of questions in English:

-Yes/no questions are those that need either a 'yes' or a 'no' answer.
+Yes/no questions are those that need either a 'yes' or a 'no' as the answer.

 Modal verb + Subject + Main Verb

-If we have no auxiliary or modal verbs, we use the auxiliary verb 'do', 'does', and 'did.'
+If we have no auxiliary or modal verbs, we add the auxiliary verb 'do', 'does', or 'did' to form questions:

-If we use 'be' as the main verb, we just need to change the place of subject with 'be.'
-We do not use an auxiliary verb.
+If 'be' is used as the main verb of the sentence, we just need to change the place of the subject with the verb 'be'.
+We do not need an auxiliary verb.
+For example:

 How to Form Wh-Questions

-If the sentence has an auxiliary verb (be, do or have) or a modal verb, we form 'wh- questions' like this:
+If the sentence has an auxiliary verb ('be', 'do' or 'have') or a modal verb, we form wh- questions using the structure below:

-Wh- word + a modal verb + subject + main verb
+Wh- word + modal verb + subject + main verb